microtrain/bootcamp/03-HTML/01-HTML.md

 # HTML5

+This unit will focus on building a personal website aimed at personal branding.

 Hypertext Markup Language (HTML) is a system of elements and attributes that defines the layout of a web page.
 This system uses markup tags to represent elements (````<p>This is a paragraph.</p>````) and attributes (````<p style="color: blue;">This is a paragraph with blue text.</p>````) to further describe these elements; to define the context of text and objects on a page.

 The offical HTML documentation is available from the [W3C](https://www.w3.org/TR/html/) this is the standards version of the documentation.
 The [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/HTML) in my opinion is a better practical source of documentation.